felixbrock/lemon-agent/README.md

 }
 ```

-To run the workflow all you have to do is to tell the Lemon Agent to _'get information about a repository'_ and finally approve _'yes, do this for the repository lemon-agent and the owner felixbrock'_ (checkout the [Link]Demo).
+To run the workflow all you have to do is to tell the Lemon Agent to _'get information about a repository'_ and finally approve _'yes, do this for the repository lemon-agent and the owner felixbrock'_.

 ### 5. Gain transparency on your Agent's decision making